Pal-AHK (topical) (200mg)

 Pal-AHK Peptide and Hair

-No research exists on the impact of Pal-AHK on hair growth.
-Still, other derivatives of AHK suggest that similar compounds may possibly promote the growth of hair follicles via the proliferation of dermal papilla cells and blocking their apoptosis.(5) The researchers suggested that AHK “stimulated the elongation of […] hair follicles […] and the proliferation of DPCs.
+No research exists on Pal-AHK's impact on hair/fur growth.
+However, derivatives of AHK suggest that similarly structured compounds may promote the growth of hair follicles via the proliferation of dermal papilla cells (DPCs) and blocking their apoptosis.(5) The researchers suggested that AHK-analogs “stimulated the elongation of [...] hair follicles [...] and the proliferation of DPCs.

 Pal-AHK may achieve similar potential by elevating the Bcl-2/Bax ratio and reducing negative growth factors such as cleaved caspase-3 and PARP.
-The Bcl-2/Bax ratio plays an important role in the regulation of apoptosis.
-Bcl-2 is considered an anti-apoptotic protein that inhibits cell death, while Bax is a pro-apoptotic protein that promotes cell death.
-Thus, a higher Bcl-2/Bax ratio would indicate a predominance of Bcl-2, which inhibits apoptosis and promotes cell survival.
+The Bcl-2/Bax ratio is considered important in regulating apoptosis (programmed cell death).
+Bcl-2 is classified an anti-apoptotic protein that may inhibit cell death, while Bax is a pro-apoptotic protein that may promote cell death.
+Thus, a higher Bcl-2/Bax ratio would indicate a predominance of Bcl-2, which may inhibit apoptosis and promote cell survival.

-Pal-AHK’s potential to promote hair growth by preventing dermal papilla cell apoptosis also involves reducing the levels of the cleaved forms of caspase-3 and PARP.
-According to research, this possibly significantly lowered apoptosis levels in these cell types.(6) Furthermore, studies report that Pal-AHK may increase the expression of vascular endothelial growth factor (VEGF), which, combined with reducing TGF-β1 may also help reduce hair shedding and promote hair growth.(7)
+The theoretical potential of Pal-AHK to promote hair growth by preventing dermal papilla cell apoptosis is a hypothesis founded on research that suggests the peptide’s involvement in reducing the levels of the cleaved forms of caspase-3 and PARP.
+Caspase-3 is considered to be a primary player in the process of apoptosis and is believed to contribute to the loss of dermal papilla cells when present in its cleaved, active form.
+When cleaved by caspase-3, PARP may facilitate cellular disassembly, a hallmark of apoptosis.
+Thus, inhibiting caspase-3 activation and reducing the cleaved forms of PARP as part of the same apoptotic pathway may plausibly contribute to decreased cell death in the hair follicles, potentially fostering an environment more conducive to hair retention and growth.
+Research also suggests this action possibly lowered apoptosis levels in these cell types under experimental observation.(6) Furthermore, studies report that Pal-AHK may increase the expression of vascular endothelial growth factor (VEGF), which, combined with reducing TGF-β1, may also help reduce shedding and promote hair growth.(7)

-VEGF is a protein that plays an important role in angiogenesis.
-It is also thought to promote the growth of blood vessels around hair follicles, which may help supply nutrients and oxygen to the hair follicle and support hair growth.
+VEGF is a protein that is considered to play an important role in angiogenesis.
+It is also thought to promote the growth of blood vessels around hair follicles, which may help supply nutrients and oxygen to the hair follicle and support growth.

-Although blocking TGF-β1 tends to have antiproliferative action, Pal-AHK may stimulate the proliferation of skin cells and collagen synthesis via other pathways.
-The specific potential of Pal-AHK on the skin are yet to be investigated, but the main molecule -AHK, has been suggested by researchers to yield positive properties in preliminary laboratory research.
-One such potential is the viability and proliferation of dermal fibroblasts, key cells responsible for producing skin’s essential proteins, including collagen.
+Although blocking TGF-β1 tends to have antiproliferative action, researchers suggest that Pal-AHK may stimulate the proliferation of skin cells and collagen synthesis via other pathways.
+The specific potential of Pal-AHK on the skin is yet to be investigated.
+Still, researchers have suggested that the main molecule, AHK, may yield positive action in preliminary laboratory research.
+One such potential is the viability and proliferation of dermal fibroblasts, key cells responsible for producing the essential proteins of the ECM, including collagen.

 Pal-AHK peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.